guillheu/DeSign/README.md

 ### **"Why are there 2 node URLs in the config file ?"**
 The `blockchain.nodeURL` is the URL of the node the client you're running will send transactions to.
-The `blockchain.nodeURLForExternalChecks` is the URL that will be included in the proofs of signature
+The `blockchain.nodeURLForExternalChecks` is the URL that will be included in the proofs of signature.

 ### **"Why use an external node URL instead of having the light web client use the local metamask installation ?"**
 We want the signature checking process to be plug-and-play even for users that know nothing about the blockchain, thus it is necessary to specify in the signature proof which node URL is to be used to check a signature.
-That being said, we plan on implementing the ability for the light web client user [to choose between using the provided node URL, or using their browser wallet like metamask](https://github.com/guillheu/DeSign#future-features)
+That being said, we plan on implementing the ability for the light web client user [to choose between using the provided node URL, or using their browser wallet like metamask](https://github.com/guillheu/DeSign#future-features).

 ### **"I changed the configuration file, but my changes were not loaded into the app !"**